 Pursuing the Bachelor of Music in Music Technology will connect you to the cutting-edge of a creative industry that is seeking composers and engineers for broadcast, film, gaming, ministry, medicine, recording studios, sound stages, television, and virtual reality platforms.
+With two distinct tracks, Sound Recording Technology and Composition for Media, you are able to tailor your studies to your personal interests.

 - Our GRAMMY Award-winning faculty are nationally-acclaimed.